Lump sum investments: Yes

 Secured by British Government i.e. virtually guaranteed security

 Gilts are "Gilt Edged British Government Securities".
-They are so called because they have the 'gilt edged' backing of the British Government.
+They are so called this because they have the 'gilt edged' backing of the British Government.
 When you purchase a Gilt you are literally lending some of your money to the Government for a given return.
 You have effectively bought shares in Britain.

 You can invest in gilts directly or you can invest in Gilt funds as part of an investment policy.
 We suggest you look for fund names such as fixed interest fund and gilt fund.